2004 - 2022 (and beyond) - The Non League Years (Parts 1 and 2)

 Hopes were high of a swift to The Football League for the "Arsenal Of The North", a labelled director Terry Doyle coined in recognition of City's shirts and perceived status in The Conference.

 City struggled, Chris Brass was relieved of his managerial duties in November 2004 but remained as a player under Viv Busby, who'd returned to the club a few weeks earlier to assist Brass.
 Billy McEwan was appointed manager in February 2005 and saw City narrowly avoid relegation in 2005.
 Speaking on York Hospital Ball in 2024, Chris Brass recalled being sold the City project by Terry Dolan and Douglas Craig when he joined in March 2001.
 Promoted to player/manager, he believed it saved City money, he oversaw City losing Football League status in 2004, a few months later, Viv Busby was brought in as assistant manager to support him before he was sacked as manager.
-Retaining his playing contract, an improve from Huddersfield wa turned down, Brass was an ever present until a few weeks later he snapped his ACL at Burton in December 2004.
+Retaining his playing contract, an offer from Huddersfield was turned down, Brass was an ever present until a few weeks later he snapped his ACL at Burton in December 2004.
 Shortly afterwards, he received a letter from City advising that his wages were being deferred, at a time when City were in dire financial straits.
-On his recovery, with Billy McEwan in charge, he wasn't selectd despite demonstrating in training that he was one of the fittest players in the squad.
-Loan spells at Southport and Harrogate followed, at Harrogate, they paid his wages to City but City held onto them.
-Finally, in January 2006, a muutal termination of his contract was agreed.
+On his recovery, with Billy McEwan in charge, he wasn't selected despite demonstrating in training that he was one of the fittest players in the squad.
+Loan spells at Southport and Harrogate followed.
+At Harrogate, they paid his wages to City but City held onto them.
+Finally, in January 2006, a mutual termination of his contract was agreed.

 With the club suffering losses during each of the first 2 seasons of Supporters' Trust ownership, the McGill family concluded a deal in June 2006 to assume 75% ownership of the club.